jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

   - User Choice was not working while clicking on the text instead of icon.
 It is fixed by replacing "event.Target.id;" with "event.currentTarget.id;".
   - While checking game.html with W3C validator,following errors were shown :
     - "Element p is not allowed as child of element i" for user choice icons - Fix by replacing p element by span element.
-    -  The element a must not appear as descendent of button element - Fix by removing button element and giving a class name in a tag.
+    -  The element a must not appear as descendent of button element - Fix by removing button element and giving a class name direct in a tag.

-### Unfixed bugs

 ## Deployment